Eddie Nartey

 Eddie Nartey (born 6 November 1984) is a Ghanaian actor, director, and film producer.
 His supporting role in Frank Rajah's Somewhere In Africa earned him a nomination at the Nollywood and African Film Critics Awardsf, and Ghana movie awards.
-He was nominated in the best actor category for Kiss Me If You Can., He got his first opportunity to do his directorial debut entitled Could This Be Love where he co-wrote the movie with Evelyn, which cast Actors like Majid Michel, Kwadwo Nkansah (Lil Win), Nana Ama Mcbrown, Fred Amugi, and Gloria Sarfo.
+He was nominated in the best actor category for "Kiss Me If You Can."
+He got his first opportunity to do his directorial debut entitled "Could This Be Love" where he co-wrote the movie with Evelyn, which cast Actors like Majid Michel, Kwadwo Nkansah (Lil Win), Nana Ama Mcbrown, Fred Amugi, and Gloria Sarfo.

 He collaborated with Juliet Ibrahim on the movie Shattered Romance.
 He also wrote and directed the movie Royal Diadem.

 He is related to British Actor / Director Danny Erskine.

 Early life

 Eddie attended Korle Gonno Methodist primary and JSS in Accra for basic education.
-His secondary education came at Holy Trinity Cathedral Secondary School (HOTCASS).
+His secondary education was at Holy Trinity Cathedral Secondary School (HOTCASS).
 He attended the University of Ghana, Legon where he studied directing and earned a BFA in Fine Arts.